thoth-tech/handbook/docs/communication/communication.md

 We place emphasis on documentation and ensure that decisions and conclusions are written down and accessible to everyone in the company.

+## Guidelines
+1. All announcements to general only
+   __(clarity in notification)__
+1. Use channels for all general to major discussion
+1. Use chat / direct message for private or personal discussion
+1. Use GitHub PRs for feedback on code or documentation __(building visibility)__
+1. Use Trello for  planning and assigning tasks
+1. Use meetings for sychronous discussion
+   __(for private channels, record and store the meeting in the channel files)__
+1. Use whiteboard tools (Miro or MS) to collaborate in meetings __(send a link in the channel to board)__

 ## Tips and practices

 1. You are not expected to be available all the time.
 There is no expectation